 “The City of Medicine” also provides some of the best medical care in the country.
 It is home to several well-respected medical care facilities especially the Duke University Medical Center.

 Durham NC has long been a great place for retirees to settle down.
 With its strong and comprehensive medical services, many cultural and recreational pursuits as well as educational opportunities at places like the Duke University Osher Lifelong Learning Institute.

 In terms of housing Durham is the kind of place that’s seen a lot of housing development in recent years.
 Just remember, whether it’s a townhome in a planned community out near Falls Lake or a sophisticated loft apartment in downtown, Durham has something for everyone.

-|Bob Bencivenga is a professional site locator and location analyst for major corporations and has been researching the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.
+Robert Bencivenga is a professional site locator and location analyst for major corporations.
+Robert researches the growth of NC and SC to find the Best Places to Retire or Relocate that are still affordable.

 Robert Does Not Sell Real Estate!

 © 2005-2015 Places of Value Inc. All Rights Reserved.
 Reproduction without permission prohibited.

 Can I Reprint Your Articles?